-(Adds comment, detail, updates prices) MELBOURNE, Jan 29 (Reuters) - London zinc surged nearly 3 percent on Monday to its highest in more than 10 years, with a weaker dollar triggering buying amid bets that tightening global supply will propel prices even higher.
-"The release of manufacturing data in China this week should set the tone for commodity markets.
-Another strong PMI should snuff out any concerns over weakening demand leading into the Chinese New Year," ANZ said in a report.
+MELBOURNE, Jan 29 (Reuters) - London zinc surged nearly 3 percent on Monday to its highest in more than 10 years, with a weaker dollar triggering buying amid bets that tightening global supply will propel prices even higher.

 * Under-investment in zinc mines during the economic downturn over the last 10 years has led to shortfall of the metal: LME zinc inventories have slumped below 180,000 tonnes, of which less than 100,000 tonnes is available to market - the least since 2008.
 In China, exchange stockpiles ticked higher last week but also remain close to 10-year lows. <ZN-STX-SGH> <MZNSTX-TOTAL>

-* LEAD, NICKEL: Sister metal lead and steel-linked material nickel followed in zinc's wake, up by 1.6 and 2.5 percent respectively.
+* LEAD, NICKEL: Sister metal lead and steel-linked material nickel followed in zinc's wake, both up by more than 2 percent.

-* USD: The dollar crawled up from lows on Monday but struggled to pull ahead from six straight weeks of losses on its evaporating yield advantage and doubts about Washington's commitment to a strong currency.
+* USD: The dollar wobbled near three-year lows against a basket of major currencies on Monday, struggling to pull out of six straight weeks of losses amid its evaporating yield advantage and doubts about Washington's commitment to a strong currency.

 * INVESTORS: Hedge funds and money managers cut their net long position in COMEX copper contracts in the week to Jan.
 23, U.S. Commodity Futures Trading Commission data showed on Friday.